Wiay, Inner Hebrides

 Wiay is approximately 1.3 km wide by 2.1 km long and lies 1.3 km west of Ullinish, and 1+1/2 mi north of Fiskavaig on the Minginish Peninsula.
 It is the largest island in Loch Bracadale, with an area of 148 ha.

 Most of the coastline consists of cliffs up to 60 m high, and the southern bluff is a striking overhanging cliff of 59 m.
 The highest point of the island is 61 m.

-Wiay is noted for its stunning sea arches and large echoing sea caves, one of which is reputed to be haunted by an English ghost.
+Wiay is noted for its sea arches and large echoing sea caves, one of which is reputed to be haunted by an English ghost.